 The Law Offices of Kenneth R. Feinberg, PC

 1455 Pennsylvania Avenue, N.W., Suite 390

 Washington, DC 20004

 Attn.: IRCP PROGRAM – Syracuse Diocese

 In order for the claim to be eligible for payment, all claimants must voluntarily consent to participate in the Program and agree to be bound by its terms including all requirements pertaining to privacy and confidentiality.
 One does not release of liability any legal rights until such compensation is determined, the claimant is notified, and the claimant accepts the compensation and executes a binding release of liability.
 A claimant may reject an offer of compensation for no reason or any reason.
 A claimant may also stop participating in the Program and withdraw his or her claim at any time he or she wishes to do so prior receipt by the Administrators of the executed release of liability.

-The Administrators will work directly with all claimants as reasonably requested to make sure that all claims are submitted by the May 16, 2018 deadline.
+The Administrators will work directly with all claimants as reasonably requested to make sure that all claims are submitted by the the extended date of June 18, 2018.

 The Administrators cannot provide tax or legal advice to those receiving payments pursuant to this Protocol.
 The Administrators recommend consultation with a tax advisor concerning any questions regarding tax liability for payments pursuant to this Protocol.

 C. Due Process Procedures and the Right to be Heard